sprengerst/udacity_nanodegree_vr_p4/docs/README.md

 	Marina, 26:
 	1.)
 Failure sound is too loud
-	2.)
-Back floating is confusing

 ### What I did:
 	1.)
 Sound volume of failure sound to 0.5 instead of 1.0

+### Findings:

+	Bad:
+		- I set the sound volume of failure sound to 0.5 instead of 1.0, because it was set far too high.

 # Breakdown of final piece

-Here I want to give you an brief overview on which are the main elements of the game:
+Here I want to give you an brief overview on which are the main elements of the game all of them are controllable and include important mechanics:

-## Welcome UI
+## Welcome UI (Start Game)
 This is the screen the user can see on start of the application, after pressing start he flies into the dungeon:
 ![Image of Welcome UI](https://raw.githubusercontent.com/sprengerst/udacity_nanodegree_vr_p4/master/docs/final1.jpg)

-## Orbs
+## Orbs (Play Game)
 Here you can see the main game mechanics in form of orbs.
 The orbs light up in random combinations:
 ![Image of Lightning orb](https://raw.githubusercontent.com/sprengerst/udacity_nanodegree_vr_p4/master/docs/final2.jpg)

  You have to repeat the order they did that by pointing and clicking on them:
 ![Image of Selected Orb](https://raw.githubusercontent.com/sprengerst/udacity_nanodegree_vr_p4/master/docs/final4.jpg)

-## Restart UI
+## End UI (Restart Game)
 This is the screen the users sees after succesfully finishing the puzzle:
 ![Image of Finish UI](https://raw.githubusercontent.com/sprengerst/udacity_nanodegree_vr_p4/master/docs/final9.jpg)